MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-designer.md

 ---

 title: Query designer in Workplace Analytics
-description: The Query designer in Workplace Analytics offers predefined Power BI templates and other custom query options for more in-depth data analysis
+description: The Query designer in Workplace Analytics offers predefined Templates and other custom query options for more in-depth data analysis
 author: madehmer
 ms.author: v-mideh
 ms.topic: article